Visual Modality Prompt for Adapting Vision-Language Object Detectors: Proposed Method

-The visual prompt methods discussed above learn simple linear transformation, like adding a fixed patch to each image.
-These transformations are learned during the training process and are not conditioned on the input image at inference, making them less effective.
-In ModPrompt, we incorporate a function $h_{\vartheta}$, an encoder-decoder model similar to U-Net~\citep{ronneberger2015u}, dependent on the input image $x$, which is trained conditioned on labels $Y$.
-This function is responsible for adapting the input image to a modality representation optimally suited to address detection in the target modality.
-Our idea of a visual ModPrompt is inspired by text conditional prompt ~\citep{zhou2022conditional} work, which incorporates a small network for the text encoder conditional adaptation.
+This translation function ($f_\theta$) is responsible for adapting the input image to a modality representation optimally suited to address detection in the target modality.
+Our idea of a visual ModPrompt is inspired by text conditional prompt~\citep{zhou2022conditional} work, which incorporates a small network for the text encoder conditional adaptation.
 In our approach, the visual prompt depends on the input image.
-The ModPrompt training cost can be defined by the following equation: